practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05a - web languages on node.js, WebAssembly and Wasmtime/README.md

 ## CoffeeScript

-CoffeeScript, now in [version 2](https://coffeescript.org/#coffeescript-2), as a tbd alternative to TypeScript (and JavaScript) from my point of view:
+CoffeeScript, in [version 2](https://coffeescript.org/#coffeescript-2) since 2017, as a viable alternative to TypeScript (and JavaScript) with its [clean syntax ](https://coffeescript.org/announcing-coffeescript-2/) from my point of view:

 - TBD: no "functional approach" like in TypeScript (and JavaScript):